 Does this mean that only endodontists can perform root canals?
 Absolutely not!
 General dentists are skilled in performing root canal therapy and have the tools and training required for successfully completing most procedures.
 But there are some situations when even dentists who routinely perform root canals will refer their patients to an endodontist.

 Why Would a Dentist Refer You to an Endodontist?

-If the infected tooth has a complex root canal system—which is frequently an issue with multi-rooted teeth like molars or premolars—dentists may refer their patient to an endodontist.** For successful treatment, the dentist or endodontist must be able to find and clean all the canals within the tooth.
-Molars and premolars may have slender canals that are sometimes obstructed or are difficult to detect even with high-powered microscopes and imaging systems.** Also, root canal systems with complex anatomies may be difficult to completely clean with standard root canal treatment, so, a dentist may choose to refer these cases to an endodontist, who typically has more experience in treating complex root canal systems.
+If the infected tooth has a complex root canal system—which is frequently an issue with multi-rooted teeth like molars or premolars—dentists may refer their patient to an endodontist.** For successful treatment, the dentist or endodontist must be able to find and clean all of the canals within the tooth.
+Molars and premolars may have slender canals that are sometimes obstructed or difficult to detect, even with high-powered microscopes and imaging systems.** Also, root canal systems with complex anatomies may be difficult to completely clean with standard root canal treatment.
+In that case, a dentist may choose to refer these cases to an endodontist, who typically has more experience in treating complex root canal systems.

 How Can You Find a GentleWave® Provider?

 If you’re interested in this minimally invasive1 alternative to standard root canal treatment, we can help!
 Use our Provider Locator to find a dentist or endodontist in your area with the GentleWave System.